-Admiral Pike is not happy with this clear breach of the Prime Directive.
+Admiral Pike (Bruce Greenwood) is not happy with this clear breach of the Prime Directive.
 It seems that Kirk might loose the Enterprise, but a vicious terrorist called John Harrison, a Starfleet scientist in the secretive Section 31 and traitor bombs Starfleet Command, killing Pike in the process.
 Captain Kirk and the Enterprise crew are sent to the Klingon home world to capture him.
 It turns out that John Harrison is not what the records show.
-He is Khan Noonien Sing, a genetically enhanced human from Earth’s past who wants to destroy Starfleet and awaken his brethren asleep in cryostasis to once again rule humanity.
+He is Khan Noonien Sing (Benedict Cumberbatch) a genetically enhanced human from Earth’s past who wants to destroy Starfleet and awaken his brethren asleep in cryostasis to once again rule humanity.

 As a standalone film, it is not as impressive as the first Star Trek reboot film, but as a remake, it definitely improves upon the source material and carries the franchise forward.

-The acting is tremendous, the special effects amazing, and Benedict Cumberbatch as the villainous Khan is impressive.
+The acting is excellent, the special effects amazing, and Benedict Cumberbatch as the villainous Khan is impressive.
 While a few critics have been angry that a British actor was chosen for the role, I believe that this could have gone either way, but truly Cumberbatch shines as the most evil villain (well, besides the Borg), in the Star Trek universe.

 FAVORITE QUOTE: I am Khan!